Petersburg, Virginia

 During the American Civil War (1861–1865), because of this railroad network, Petersburg became critical to Union plans to capture the Confederate States national capital established early in the war at Richmond.
 The 1864–65 Siege of Petersburg, which included the Battle of the Crater and nine months of trench warfare devastated the city.
 Battlefield sites are partly preserved as Petersburg National Battlefield by the National Park Service of the U.S. Department of the Interior.
 Petersburg rebuilt its railroads, including a connecting terminal by 1866, although it never quite regained its economic position because much shipping traffic would continue to the Norfolk seaport.
 After the consolidations of smaller railroads, both the CSX and Norfolk Southern railway networks serve Petersburg.

 Petersburg has the oldest free black settlements in the state at Pocahontas Island.
 Two Baptist churches in the city, whose congregations were founded in the late 18th century, are among the oldest black congregations and churches in the United States.
+In the post-bellum period, a historically black college which later developed as the Virginia State University was established nearby in Ettrick in Chesterfield County.
 In the 20th century, these and other black churches were leaders in the national Civil Rights Movement of the 1950s-1960s.
-In the post-bellum period, a historically black college which later developed as the Virginia State University was established nearby in Ettrick in Chesterfield County.
-Richard Bland College, now a junior college, was originally established here as a branch of Williamsburg's famed College of William and Mary.
+Richard Bland College, located in nearby Prince George, was originally established as a branch of Williamsburg's famed College of William and Mary.

 Petersburg remains a transportation hub.
 Area highways include Interstate Highways 85, 95, and U.S. Route highways with 1, 301, and 460.
 Both CSX and Norfolk Southern rail systems maintain transportation centers at Petersburg.
 Amtrak serves the city with daily Northeast Regional passenger trains to Norfolk, Virginia, and long-distance routes from states to the South.

 In the early 21st century, Petersburg civic leaders promote the city's historical attractions for heritage tourism, as well as industrial sites reachable by the transportation infrastructure.
-The federal government is also a major employer, with nearby Fort Lee, as home of the United States Army's Sustainment Center of Excellence, and the Army's Logistics Branch, Ordnance, Quartermaster, and Transportation Corps.
+The federal government is also a major employer, with nearby Fort Gregg-Adams, as home of the United States Army's Sustainment Center of Excellence, and the Army's Logistics Branch, Ordnance, Quartermaster, and Transportation Corps.

 History

 Indigenous peoples

-Archaeological excavations at Pocahontas Island found evidence of a prehistoric Native American settlement dated to 6500 BC, the early third of the Archaic Period (8000 to 1000 BC).
+Archaeological excavations at Pocahontas Island found evidence of a prehistoric Native American settlement dated to 6,500 BCE, the early third of the Archaic Period (8,000 to 1,000 BCE).
 Succeeding cultures of indigenous peoples lived in the area for thousands of years before European exploration and colonization.

 When the English arrived in Virginia in 1607, the region was occupied by the Appamatuck, a significant tribe of the Powhatan Confederacy.
 They were governed by a weroance, King Coquonosum, and by his sister, Queen Oppussoquionuske.
 This Algonquian-speaking people later had a town at Rohoic Creek (formerly known as Rohowick or Indian Towne Run).
 Present-day Petersburg developed to the east.